 Mining personnel previously used tools to adjust large mill duty pumps and it would take three to four hours to adjust a single unit.

-Due to its electro-mechanical interface, the RAML enables mine operators to make weekly adjustments of large mill duty pumps to maintain optimum performance.
+Due to its electro-mechanical interface, the RAMSL enables mine operators to make weekly adjustments of large mill duty pumps to maintain optimum performance.
 It also helps the process of adjusting an 84in-diameter plate while the pump is still operating.

 Its user interface serves as both the control panel for unit operation, as well as an output source for critical data taken from the pump.